-When winter time rolls around, your boiler will be hard at work to keep your home warm and comfortable.
-Summer is the perfect opportunity to start preparing your boiler for those cold months ahead.
-Some checks and TLC could be the difference between a boiler breakdown in the middle of winter and a fully functioning boiler.
-In this article, we will advise you on some steps you could take before winter arrives.
+By the time winter rolls around, your boiler will be hard at work to keep your home warm, so summer is the time to check it’s in full working order.
+A few quick checks and a bit of TLC can mean the difference between a boiler breakdown in the cold winter months and a comfortable home.
+In this article, we advise you on some steps you can take yourself to avoid any unwelcome emergencies…

-To begin, you should switch on your heating as normal.
-Once your home is fully heated, you can start to check each of your radiators for cold spots, which is normally caused by trapped air.
-If you feel that your radiator is cold towards the bottom, you may have to bleed them to remove this trapped air.
-We have provided a guide on how to bleed your radiators here.
+Switch on your heating.
+Once your home is fully heated, check your radiators for cold spots.
+If your radiator is cold at the top and hot at the bottom, you may have to bleed them to remove trapped air.
+Check out our guide here on how to bleed your radiators and refill the systems.

-Cold spots may be just the beginning of a wider range of issues.
-If your heating system isn’t properly maintained, you could be faced with a build-up of sludge, which can cause poor performance and damage pipes in the process.
-The build-up of sludge is associated with cold spots on radiators and can inevitably lead to a boiler breakdown.
-Therefore, it is important to fix these issues as soon as possible by power flushing your heating system.
+Cold spots in your radiators may also indicate other issues that can lead to a boiler breakdown.
+If your heating system isn’t properly maintained, you could be faced with a build-up of sludge, which causes poor performance and damaged pipes.
+Sludge tends to be present when the radiator takes a long time to get hot.
+If after 5 or 10 minutes the centre is not as hot as the top and bottom, sludge could be the reason.
+It is important to address the issue as soon as possible by power flushing your heating system.
+And in some cases, you may need to replace the radiator.
 You can find out more on the benefits of a power flush and how it works here.

 We’ll fix your heating and then protect your home from any future breakdowns for the next 12 months.
 For more information, take a look at our repairs page here if you have any questions.